meleu/tdd-ruby/hello-world.md

 end
 ```

+> #### Quickly run tests
+>
+> At this point you should be familiar with a way to quickly trigger the test.
+If you know how to do it in your code editor, that's perfect!
+Otherwise, I recommend using the `rerun`, as I recommended in the [Ruby Tooling](ruby-tooling.md#run-tests-quickly) chapter.
+If that's your case, you should dedicate a terminal for running tests and execute :
+>
+> ```bash
+> rerun -x -- ruby hello_test.rb
+> ```

-Now run `ruby greeter_test.rb` and you should see an error like this:
+After running the test you should see an error like this:

 ```
   1) Error: